Speed Champions January 1, 2026

 The Good Stuff

-The model looks genuinely great.
-The size is right for Speed Champions, the price is hard to argue with, and those two minifigures are among the better figs the theme has produced.
+The model looks great.
+The size is right for Speed Champions, the price is hard to argue with, and those two minifigures are among the better figures this theme has produced.
 The ratio of printed parts to stickers is a clear win over most Speed Champions releases.
-The build has some clever technique moments across five bags that keep things interesting, and the dual build option gives you two very different looks from one box without any leftover unused parts.
+The build has some clever technique moments across five bags that keep things interesting, but it is overall not a difficult build.
+The dual build option gives you two different looks, although they are not that different.

 The Not So Good Stuff